ialbert/biostar-central/docs/recipes/recipes.md

 **Note** You can clone with `Read Access` and edit the cloned recipe with `Write Access` to the original.

+A cloned recipe remains in sync with the original recipe that it was cloned from.
+Clones cannot be changed and track the original recipe.
+A change to the original recipe will immediately be reflected in all the clones.
+The purpose of a cloned recipe is to ensure that a recipe is the same across multiple projects and individuals.

 To clone the recipes in your clipboard, click the `Paste as clone` at the top of the `Recipes` tab.
 ![](images/paste-as-clone.png)

-Copying creates recipes with the same specifications as the ones in the clipboard.
+The second method to duplicate a recipe is to copy it.
+A copied recipe is a brand new recipe filled with the content from an existing recipe.
+When a recipe is copied the provenance to the original recipe is not maintained.
+It becomes the responsibility of the author of the recipe to maintain the relevant information in the documentation of the recipe.

 To copy the recipes , click the `Paste as new` at the top of the `Recipes` tab.
 ![](images/paste-as-new.png)